 - Lenders decide on what index they base their ARM products

-- Whatever the index is plus the margin will be the new adjusted mortgage rate
+Whatever the index is, plus the margin, will be the newly adjusted mortgage rate.

 - Value of the index and rate